Basquash!: Team Basquash

-A moon giant whose ancestors were brought to Earth Dash to mine ultimate in the Underground because it was poisonous to humans but not them.
-He is called Navi for short.
+A Moon giant whose ancestors were brought to Earthdash to mine ultimate in the Underground because it was poisonous to humans but not to them, he is called Navi for short.
 He wears a suit that is as big as a Big Foot, possibly to provide him protection from the ultimate due to his weakened resistance to its poisonous effects.
-He protected his friends' graves until Dan found him and introduced him to the world of Basquash and told him that his friends would not want him to spend the rest of his life protecting their graves.
-He is now the newest member of Team Basquash as well as the only member of the team who does not need a Big Foot to play (mainly because he is roughly the size of one).
-Also, he has not been able to play in many official games, since the group did not want to attract attention.
-Sela has since developed feelings for him, though she ignored them.
+He protected his friends' graves until Dan found him and introduced him to the world of Basquash, telling him that his friends would not want him to spend the rest of his life protecting their graves.
+Navi is now the newest member of Team Basquash, as well as the only member of the team who does not need a Big Foot to play, mainly because he is roughly the size of one.
+However, he has not been able to play in many official games since the group did not want to attract attention.
+Sela has developed feelings for him, though she ignored them at first.
 At first, he did not reciprocate, but eventually developed feelings for her as well.
-Although he did not participate in the Legend Tournament, he appeared during its final moments to deliver tennis shoes to Dan, who had burned off the ones he used during the Tournament.
-He then went on to give his own part of the legend in the 'final dunk', along with Rouge, Dan, Iceman, Falcon, Flora and Sela, with whom he shared the dunk.
-In the aftermath, he is seen with Sela, playing Basquash, happy, and possibly in a relationship with her.
+Although he did not participate in the Legend Tournament, he appeared during its final moments to deliver tennis shoes to Dan, who had burned off the ones he used during the tournament.
+He then went on to give his own part of the legend in the 'final dunk', along with Rouge, Dan, Iceman, Falcon, Flora, and Sela, with whom he shared the dunk.
+In the aftermath, he is seen with Sela playing Basquash, happy, and possibly in a relationship with her.